ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **weather_impact_analysis** flow to see your changes.

-### 5. Takeaways

-  1. How to change a flow's parameters

-### 6. Congratulations!
+### 5. Congratulations!
 Sweet!
 You've completed Expedition 5!
+Plus, you now know how to use parameters in your Ascend flows, meaning you can always have the flow run with the exact specifications you want.
 Ready to take on the next challenge?

 ---